Fthgzlkr/RoadCrack/README.md

 # Road Damage Detection Applications

 This project is road damage detection applications that designed to enhance road safety and infrastructure maintenance by swiftly identifying and categorizing various forms of road damage, such as potholes and cracks.
+For better tracking we added multiple metods on video detection sections.
 ## Performing Detection Using Image
 ![Detection using image](resource/RDD_Image_Example.gif)